-The building form design requirements should encourage human interaction and activity at the street level with clear connections to building entries and edges.
-In conjunction, the Street Frontage standards defined in this package will ensure an appropriate pedestrian framework is created to safely connect people to different buildings.
+The Building Mass & Form design criteria will encourage human interaction and activity at the street level with clear connections to building entries and edges.
+In conjunction, the Street Typologies design criteria will outline an appropriate pedestrian framework to create safer pathways to different buildings.
 Primary entrances should be distinctive and identifiable to pedestrians with clear lines of sight.
 There should be an emphasis on street level transparency to facilitate interaction between people in the interior of a building and people near the exterior of a building.
 The primary elevation of a building is considered as that side which fronts the main street serving the building.
 It will usually contain the main architectural features such as large windows, one or more primary entries, lighting, signage and canopies or awnings.
 To facilitate these goals mentioned above, the following shall be required on the primary elevations of buildings: